Offline text prediction · macOS

 Your choice of local model

-Run Gemma 4 for speed or Qwen3.5 for richer predictions — both downloaded once and executed on-device.
-Swap models anytime; the inference path stays fully offline.
+Run a compact Qwen3 Base or Gemma 3 for speed, or an MoE variant for richer predictions — all downloaded once and executed on-device.
+Swap models anytime, or drop in your own GGUF; the inference path stays fully offline.

 Questions